-Lux has signed a distribution contract with JSC Medstandart who has initiated the Russian certification process.
+Lux has signed a distribution contract with a former public agency who has initiated the Russian certification process.

 2.2.4.4 Other markets

 Lux is currently receiving expressions of interest from distributors worldwide: Iran, South Africa, etc. None of those opportunities have been included in the company's business plan as discussions only are at preliminary stages and/or represent minor sales potential.